 Artistic DirectorRead Bio

-Bryan Doerries is a Brooklyn-based writer, director, and translator, who currently serves as Artistic Director of Theater of War Productions.
+Bryan Doerries is a writer, director, and translator, who currently serves as Artistic Director of Theater of War Productions.
 A self-described evangelist for ancient stories and their relevance to our lives today, Doerries uses age-old approaches to help individuals and communities heal from trauma and loss.

 Company ManagerRead Bio